AaronGazzola/AaronGazzola/README.md

 8 years of experience, including 2 years at a Y Combinator startup and 6 months at a Blackbird VC startup

+📺 Live on [Vids.Tube](https://Vids.Tube) daily at 7pm Eastern time

-📞 Available for video calls daily between 4pm–7pm Eastern Time
+📞 Available for video calls daily between 4pm–7pm Eastern time

 💾 Database architecture, RLS security and data management